itsqsora/_myResume/README.md

 <br>
 - I am now learning React.js which I love how we style the components so much, It is very crazy! :heart_eyes:
+- My current project is ButtoButto, a tool for web developers.